The track is usually completed in a clockwise direction starting at Onepoto and ending at Hopuruahine landing

 Read a detailed description of the Lake Waikaremoana Great Walk.

 The Lake Waikaremoana Great Walk is an easy to moderate, three to four day hike on an almost circular track around the splendid Lake Waikaremoana.
-The highlight of the tramp are the stunning views of the lake from Panekiri bluff.
-The Panekiri Hut is situated on top of the bluff and is a great place to enjoy the incredible vista.
+The highlight of the tramp are the stunning views of the lake from Panekire bluff.
+The Panekire Hut is situated on top of the bluff and is a great place to enjoy the incredible vista.

 Coming a close second highlight are the opposite views from the lake edge of the bluff dominating the lake.
 The track passes through some fine beech forest and there are many varieties of bird life to be seen along the way.